zak-rockerfeller/inter_intel/README.md

 <h3>Features</h3>
-<ol>Actionbar and bottom navigation bar with menu items
+• Actionbar and bottom navigation bar with menu items.</br>
 Transitions and animations between screens
 An impressive splash screen
 A form on the "info" screen that captures a user's basic information (name, email, phone number) and a submit button.